 What is an Integrated Development Environment and Its Types

 In 2025, IDEs have evolved beyond just writing and running code.
-Modern IDEs offer AI-assisted coding, cloud integration, real-time collaboration, and extensive plugin support, making them indispensable tools for developers of all skill levels.
-Whether you are a beginner learning online or an experienced professional building enterprise-grade applications, the right IDE can transform your workflow and efficiency.
+Modern IDEs provide AI help for coding, cloud integration, real-time teamwork, and many plugins.
+So, these features make them essential tools for developers of all skill levels.

 Types of IDEs